-For applicants who are applying abroad, please visit the Department of State website to find a local panel physician for your area of residence.
+For applicants applying abroad, please visit the Department of State website to find a local panel physician for your area of residence.

 Report of Medical Examination and Vaccination Record (Form I-693)

-You can fill out Part 1 “Information About You” of Form 1-693 before your medical examination.
+Before your medical examination, you can fill out Part 1, “Information About You,” of Form 1-693.
 Remember: do not sign it until the civil doctor tells you to sign it.
 You must sign it in the presence of the doctor.

-From here on in, you merely attend your medical examination appointment and any and all follow-up examinations the doctor may require.
+From here on in, you merely attend your USCIS medical exam appointment and all follow-up examinations the doctor may require.
 If you have previous medical records on hand, including vaccination records, take them with you.

-You will need to submit your completed Form I-693 in the sealed envelope to USCIS.
+You will need to submit your completed Form I-693 in a sealed envelope to USCIS.
 Follow the instructions on Form I-485, Application to Register for Permanent Residence or Adjust Status.

-All other applicants who are undergoing consular processing must follow the instructions that the office requesting the medical examination gives them.
+All other applicants undergoing consular processing must follow the instructions that the office requesting the medical examination gives them.